Sweet, salty caramel popcorn with fragrant, fresh rosemary pieces.

 This salted caramel and rosemary popcorn is such a treat.
 Rosemary and caramel make a delicious combination.

 This salted caramel for the caramel popcorn is a very simple one.
-No corn syrup needed.
-It's just brown sugar, butter, baking soda and salt.
+No corn syrup is needed.
+It uses honey, brown sugar, butter, baking soda, and salt.

 Caramel corn in general is so delicious but when you add rosemary to it makes it amazing.

-Toss it all together to combine, and then bake it in a low oven for 20-25 minutes, stirring the popcorn every 5 minutes to ensure even baking.
+Pour this thick caramel over two trays of freshly popped popcorn, and gently stir the popcorn around in the caramel to coat it.
+Bake it in a low oven for around 25 minutes, stirring the popcorn every 5 minutes to ensure even baking.

 Once baked, let it cool and crisp up